 For this centerpiece design, I am working with a lot of earthy, organic textures so I’m using faux greens, pumpkins, berry sprigs and textured decor.

-I wanted the pumpkins to take centerstage in this design, so I added several neutral pumpkins randomly in the toolbox.
+I wanted the pumpkins to take center stage in this centerpiece design, so I added several neutral pumpkins that have different textures randomly in the toolbox.

 Want to Learn What You Need to Set a Beautiful Table?